QBDev0ps/DevOps-Cloud-projects/Project3.md

 The page in the image above contains relevant and sensitive information about the configurations of our PHP environment and our Ubuntu Server.
 So after going through the details on the page, we opt to remove it with the **`rm`** command:

 **`$ sudo rm /var/www/projectlamp/index.php`**

+## This brings us to the conclusion of this project.
+Thank you!